-PISA 2015: New Zealand Summary Report
+PISA 2015: New Zealand summary report Publications

 This summary report provides an overview of New Zealand results for science, reading and mathematics literacy in an international context.
 In addition this report looks at the overall trends in New Zealand achievement for each of these subjects as well as for priority learners (Māori, Pasifika and low socio-economic students).DISCLAIMER: